Announcements

 About this monograph

-Different crises and the ongoing trend of digitalisation pose new difficulties and opportunities.
-As new business models emerged, room for innovative tools and platforms that broaden the horizon also grows.
-Artificial intelligence, automated content, metaverses, influencers, branded content, and podcasts have become trends that are met with both applause and scepticism.
-The Reuters Institute’s most recent report on the future of journalism (2023) confirms this is the case.
-The report also predicts a period of heightened uncertainty marked by dilemmas regarding sustainability and disinformation.
+The integrated formula of crisis and digitalisation has created countless difficulties in recent decades.
+However, it has also opened new doors.
+New business models have emerged, and space has been made for innovative tools and platforms that have expanded the horizon.
+Artificial intelligence, automated content, the metaverse, influencers, branded content or podcasts have become trends that generate both support and scepticism.
+This is highlighted in the latest report on the future of journalism by the Reuters Institute (2023).
+The publication also predicts a period of heightened uncertainty marked by dilemmas such as sustainability and disinformation.

 References